 It’s Not Stored as Image

 Clearing rumors and conspiracy theories here: the fingerprint is not stored as an image but rather as hard data.
 May be we can think of it as coded vector data but the details about that aren’t available.
 The good thing about this is that the data can be easily and more securely encrypted.

 The Scanner Is Not Available for Third-party Apps

 We were having this discussion about the fingerprint scanner being available for third-party apps or being hacked into.
 Apple has however made it clear that the scanner is not presently available for access or use by third-party apps or services.
 This does not mean they will remain inaccessible forever.
 In the future, we’ll get to see apps that get to use the fingerprint scanner.
-Also, remember there are going to be jailbreak devs working on it too!

 The iPhone 5S will be available for pre-order on 13th, Sept and will release on 20th, Sept 2013 in eight countries.
 Check out details on availability and price here.